gantrol/Bing-Chat-Saver/README.md

 - PNG

-And it remove the welcome message.
+And it removes the welcome message.

 ## Usage